 The Office of Research at UNL leads in fostering responsibility in the conduct of university research and scholarship, in compliance with federal, state, and university regulations and guidelines.
 The focus is to be a resource for campus faculty, students, and staff in conducting research-related activities through training and technical expertise.
 The following are core areas or resources that direct how researchers should conduct research ethically and responsibly.

+Data safeguarding and management are some of the essential areas of the responsible conduct of research.
 Those involved in research activities at the University of Nebraska-Lincoln (UNL) have certain rights and responsibilities with respect to research data.
 All data from sponsored or non-sponsored research activities must be recorded, maintained and made accessible in a reasonable and responsible manner by the Principal Investigator (PI) and research personnel and in accordance with all applicable Federal, State, and University requirements.

 Publication Practices and Responsible Authorship